 Big Brothers Big Sisters operates under the premise that one caring adult (Big) can make a significant difference in the life of a child (Little).
 Big Brothers Big Sisters enrolls children aged 5-16 years to match them in one-on-one mentoring relationships that center on doing quality-time activities together.
 Currently, the program has site-based and community-based options.

 This program matches youth, ages 5-16 years ,with adults for one-to-one mentorship and friendship.
 Matches meet on their own schedule, 2-4 times a month doing things that they both enjoy.
 Matches last a minimum of one year but can be as long as desired or until the child graduates from high school or turns 19 years old.
 The volunteer must have their own reliable insured vehicle.

 This program matches elementary school children with residents of Centre County, college students, or high school students.
 These programs run for one full academic year.
 The next cohort will run from September 2022 through the end of April 2023.
 Matches meet at the same meeting location (often a local school) on the same day each week.
 Most site-based programs are supported by Big Brothers Big Sisters staff.

 How a Big Becomes a Big (and a Little a Little)

 A lot of things have to happen before we make a match.
 All of our Bigs go through a thorough background check and careful interview process.
 We then match Bigs and Littles based on location, personalities, and preferences.
 Along the way, we provide full support — so that matches can grow into lasting friendships.

 Interested in becoming a Big?
-CLICK HERE to attend an information session.
+CLICK HERE to sign up for a non-committal information session.

-If you would like to refer a child to the program, CLICK HERE
+If you would like to refer a child ages 5-16 years to the program, CLICK HERE.

 - Ensuring that trained professionals match children to caring and responsible Bigs